 There are lots of checklists around.
 Some are great, some are not at all good and are consistently out of date.
 As a first port of call, our School Website Requirements guide will tell you everything you need to know all year round.
 It's always up to date and it is a lot more than a checklist.
 Have a look and bookmark the page if you want to stay well informed.

-If you really want to take full control of your compliance all year round then our free School Website Requirements Checker alongside the guide.
+If you really want to take full control of your compliance all year round then using our School Website Compliance Software alongside the guide is the way forward.
 It's an online tool that makes it an absolute breeze to keep your website up to date, whoever you use as your school website provider.